tmm1/taxes.cue/README.md

 tax organizer, calculator, and toolkit in [CUE](https://cuelang.org/)

-taxes.cue lets you collect all your tax data for a given year into a single human-editable version-controllable text file, written in cue.
+`taxes.cue` lets you collect all your tax data for a given year into a single human-editable version-controllable text file, written in cue.

 the data is structured and validated using cuelang types, and can easily be converted into for export into other systems.

-included in taxes.cue are ["functions"](https://cuetorials.com/patterns/functions/) to summarize your data into other formats:
+included in `taxes.cue` are conversion ["functions"](https://cuetorials.com/patterns/functions/) to summarize your data into other formats:

 - a text based report that can be used to fill out forms by hand
 - a json structure used by `freefilebot` to enter your tax data into https://freefilefillableforms.com